furkanakdemir/GithubSample/README.md

 ### Code Style

-This project uses the following tools to maintaing code quality.
+This project uses the following tools to maintain code quality.
 The configurations can be found in `/qa` directory

 - [ktlint](https://ktlint.github.io/)
 - [detekt](https://arturbosch.github.io/detekt/)